muon-build/muon/doc/misc/configuration_data_escaping_rules.md

    no backslashes.
 Both "\\\\@" and "\\\\\\@" (two and three backslashes) will produce one backslash in the output "\\@".

+4. If the configuration format is cmake and the number of backslashes is even, don't escape the variable.
+Otherwise, always escape the variable.

 Examples:

 "\\@" -> "@"